andrewtheart/DiskActivityMonitor/HELP.md

 ### Safety notes

-- Rules match the executable image name and can affect multiple processes with that name.
+- Rules created from the seen-process list match the executable image name and can affect multiple processes with that name.
+Browsed rules match only the selected executable path.
+- Resume actions validate the recorded process ID, creation time, and executable path so a recycled process ID or same-name executable is not resumed accidentally.
+- If an older or damaged suspended record lacks exact identities, resume fails closed and keeps the record instead of selecting a process by name.
 - Suspending system, security, storage, or shell processes can destabilize Windows or interrupt data operations.
 - The tray can control ordinary processes owned by the current user.
 Elevated or other-user processes may require an elevated tray instance.
 - Prefer Confirm mode until a rule has been validated.